tekewin/gold_prices_sarimax/README.md

-# Predicting gold prices with SARIMAX
+# Predicting gold prices with SARIMAX (time series)

 This Jupyter notebook uses data from St. Louis Fed to make predictions about gold prices over the next three years.